grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/03 Running k6.md

 _Running a 30-second, 10-VU load test_

+k6 works with the concept of _virtual users_ (VUs), which run your test scripts.
+VUs are essentially
-k6 works with the concept of virtual users (VUs), which run scripts - they're essentially glorified, parallel `while(true)` loops.
-Scripts are written using JavaScript, as ES6 modules, which allows you to break larger tests into smaller pieces, or make reusable pieces as you like.
+glorified, parallel `while(true)` loops.
+Scripts are written using JavaScript, as ES6 modules, which allows you to break larger tests into smaller pieces or make reusable pieces as you like.

-Scripts must contain, at the very least, a `default` function - this defines the entry point for your VUs, similar to the `main()` function in many other languages:
+Scripts must contain, at the very least, a `default` function.
+This function defines the entry point for your VUs, similar to the `main()` function in many other languages:

 <CodeGroup labels={[]}>